+Matching casting numbers in your carburetors does not insure identical performance.
+The clusters could easily have been switched over the years and/or the holes modified.
+Buying rebuilt carburetors from a parts store is an almost guaranteed miss-match.
 If the clusters are miss-matched or if one of the various holes has been enlarged then no matter how well you balance and adjust, the overall performance will not be optimum.

-After checking 27 of the 1965-69 clusters and 6 of the 1964 clusters with a set of numbered drill bits up to #80, I have arrived at the following conclusions:
+After checking my collection of 1961-63 clusters with a set of numbered drill bits up to #80, I have arrived at the following conclusions:

-- $\square$ "Made in China" small drill bits (61-80) need to be verified with a micrometer for accurate work.
-I measured the shanks before using that end for measurements. - ☐ High speed circuit: looking down on the top of the cluster, the high speed air bleed is the smallest hole and it appears to be very close to the same for all clusters, measuring .045.
+- □ "Made in China" small drill bits (61 80) need to be verified with a micrometer for accurate work.
+I measured the shanks before using that end for measurements. - □ High speed circuit: looking down on the top of the cluster, the high speed air bleed is the smallest hole and it appears to be very close to the same for all clusters, measuring .045.
 There is a brass insert in the back of the cluster (at an angle) which is the siphon breaker and this also appears to be the same for all clusters, measuring .056.
-If yours are different or miss-matched, high speed performance may be suffering. - □ Idle circuit: Fuel is metered up the small brass insert tube, mixed with air from the air bleed hole in the top of the cluster (larger of the two holes) and routed back down in to the base and eventually to the idle and off idle circuits.
+If yours are different or miss-matched, high speed performance may be affected. - □ Idle circuit: Fuel is metered up the small brass insert tube, mixed with air from the air bleed hole in the top of the cluster (larger of the two holes) and routed back down in to the base and eventually to the idle and off idle circuits.
 The pickup tube opening and the air bleed are the two that change with part numbers and can only be identified by measurement.
 You would certainly want these to match between carburetors.
-The '65 shop manual lists only one pickup tube size (.024) and no mention of the air bleed but here is what I found for the 1965-69 casting number (in thousands):
+I found two groups that showed a pattern as follows: